Integrations

 Data freshness & history

-Every provider is push-based : the provider notifies Sahha over webhooks as new data is recorded, so data usually lands within minutes of the user's device syncing to the provider's cloud.
+Every provider is webhook-driven : the provider notifies Sahha over webhooks as new data is recorded, so data usually lands within minutes of the user's device syncing to the provider's cloud.
 Sahha does not poll on a fixed schedule.

 When a user first connects, Sahha backfills the last 30 days of available history, then syncs continuously from then on.